 Raise the side rails.

-Explain the procedure to the patient, make sure that he understands it, and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.

-Assess the environment.
-Move both seats together, fixing the brakes and removing the side rails of the chairs (chairs).
+Assess your surroundings.
+Move both seats together, fixing the brakes and removing the side bars of the chairs.

 Stand facing the patient.

-Spread your legs shoulder-width apart, hold the patient's feet with one foot, and the chair leg with the other.
+Place your feet shoulder-width apart, hold the patient's feet with one foot, and the chair leg with the other.

-Ask the patient to lean forward so that their shoulder rests on the chest sisters.
+Ask the patient to lean forward so that his shoulder rests against chest sisters.

 Move the patient to the edge of the chair, rocking it from side to side and moving the legs forward.
-Patient knees at 90°.
+The patient's knees are at an angle of 90°.
 Knees and feet together.

-Put one foot next to the patient, fix his knees with the other.
+Place one leg next to the patient and support his knees with the other.

-Start smooth rocking, moving the mass of your body back and forth, keep the patient next to you.
+Start smoothly rocking, moving your body weight back and forth, keeping the patient close to you.

-Lift the patient and move him at an angle of 90° to another chair (chair).
+Lift the patient and move him at a 90° angle to another chair (chair).

-Transferring the patient from sitting on a chair to lying on a bed (performed by one nurse) (Fig. 2-34)
+Moving the patient from the “sitting on a chair” position to the “lying on the bed” position (performed by one nurse) (Fig. 2-34)

-Explain the procedure to the patient, make sure that he understands it, and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.

-Hold the patient using one of the methods known to you (see Figure 2-10).
+Restrain the patient using one of the methods known to you (see Fig. 2-10).

-Warn the patient that on the count of "three" you will help him to stand up.
+Warn the patient that on the count of three you will help him stand up.

 Rice.
 2-34.
-Transferring a patient from sitting on a chair to lying on a bed
+Moving the patient from a sitting position on a chair to a lying position on a bed

-On the count of three, put the patient, then turn with him, leg to leg, until he touches the edge of the bed with his hips.
+On the count of three, stand the patient, then turn with him, foot to foot, until his hips touch the edge of the bed.

 Place the patient on the bed.
 Stand on the side facing him.
 Spread your legs 30 cm wide.
 Bend your knees.
 Keep your back straight!

-Bring a hand under the knees, grasp them from above, with the other hand grasp the patient's shoulders.
+Place your hand under your knees, grab them from above, and with your other hand grab the patient’s shoulders.

-Raise the patient's legs on the bed, turning his torso 90 °, lower his head on the pillow.
+Raise the patient's legs onto the bed, turning his torso 90°, and lower his head onto the pillow.

-Cover the patient, make sure he is comfortable.
+Cover the patient and make sure he is lying comfortably.

-Moving a patient from bed (adjustable height bed) to stretcher and back (performed by four people) (Fig. 2-35)
+Transferring a patient from a bed (bed with variable height) to a gurney and back (performed by four people) (Fig. 2-35)

-After the operation, the patient remains for some time in a state of anesthesia or in consciousness, but experiences pain.
-When starting to move to a stretcher (bed), you need to know in which area he underwent surgery, as well as other restrictions.
+After the operation, the patient remains anesthetized or conscious for some time, but experiences pain.
+When starting to move onto a gurney (bed), you need to know in which area the operation was performed, as well as other restrictions.

 During the transfer, visitors are asked to temporarily leave the room.
 You need to ask someone to hold the IV, drainage tubes and other devices.

 You and your assistant stand on one side, the other two sisters on the other side of the bed.
-Fasten the brakes.
+Secure the brakes.

-Place the wheelchair on the side of the bed where you will move the patient.
-Space must be left to be able to stand between the bed and the wheelchair.
+Place the gurney on the side of the bed where you will be moving the patient.
+It is necessary to leave space to be able to stand between the bed and the gurney.

 Cover the patient with a sheet or blanket.

-Tell him to hold the sheet or blanket with his hands, and fold the sheet at his feet.
+Tell him to hold the sheet or blanket with his hands while you roll the sheet up at his feet.

 Rice.
 2-35.
-Transferring a patient from bed to wheelchair and vice versa
+Transferring a patient from bed to gurney and back

 Move the patient to the edge of the bed.

-Straighten the sheet and leave it on the mattress (without tucking).
-Wrap the top sheet around the patient, tucking the ends under him.
-Stand close to the bed so that the patient does not fall.
+Unfold the sheet and leave it on the mattress (without tucking).
+Wrap the top sheet around the patient, tucking the ends under it.
+Stand close to the bed to prevent the patient from falling.
 Note.
 The head of the bed is in a horizontal position.
-Two sisters stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.
+Two nurses stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.

 Note.
-Make sure the wheelchair is level with the bed.
-Leave no space between the bed and the wheelchair.
+Make sure the gurney is level with the bed.
+Do not leave space between the bed and the gurney.
 Check that the sheet is on the mattress.

-Two sisters kneel on the free part of the bed (after putting the protector).
+Two sisters kneel on the free part of the bed (after placing the protector).

-On the count of "three" (the command is given by the leader), all four lift the sheet and transfer the patient to the stretcher along with the sheet.
+On the count of “three” (the leader gives the command), all four lift the sheet and transfer the patient to the gurney along with the sheet.

-Make sure the patient lies in the middle.
+Make sure the patient is lying in the middle.

 Note.
-If the stretcher is equipped with straps, secure the patient with them.
+If the gurney is equipped with belts, secure the patient with them.

-Transport the patient to the destination: one sister is at the head, the other is at the patient's feet.
+Transport the patient to the destination: one nurse is at the head of the bed, the other is at the patient’s feet.

-When transferring a patient from a wheelchair to a bed.
+When moving a patient from a gurney to a bed.

-Put the wheelchair close to the bed, fixing the brakes, release the edges of the sheet on the wheelchair.
+Place the gurney close to the bed, secure the brakes, and release the edges of the sheet on the gurney.

-Two assistants kneel on the bed with the protector on.
+Two assistants kneel on the bed with the protector down.

-All sisters fold the edges of the sheet towards the center.
+All the sisters fold the edges of the sheet towards the center.

-On the count of "three" (the leader gives the command), everyone lifts the sheet, holding it by the edges, palms up, and moves the patient to the edge of the bed.
+On the count of “three” (the leader gives the command), everyone lifts the sheet, holding it by the edges with their palms up, and moves the patient to the edge of the bed.

-The nurses, kneeling on the bed, descend to the floor and hold the patient while others move the gurney back.
+The nurses, kneeling on the bed, go down to the floor and hold the patient while others move the gurney.

 Move the patient, tuck the sheet under the mattress and straighten it.

-Place a small pillow under your head if necessary.
-If the patient experiences pain during transfer, or the dressing gets wet, or there is blood in the drainage tubes, report to the doctor.
+If necessary, place a small pillow under your head.
+If the patient experiences pain when moving, or the bandage gets wet, or there is blood in the drainage tubes, report to the doctor.

-Moving a patient from a regular bed to a stretcher (and vice versa) is performed by three people (Fig. 2-36)
+Transferring a patient from a regular bed to a gurney (and vice versa) is performed by three people (Fig. 2-36)

-Position the wheelchair at an angle of at least 60° at the edge of the bed (at the feet).
+Place the gurney at an angle of at least 60° at the edge of the bed (at the feet).

 Everyone stand along the bed: